 - 4Sight Rambling Club for Blind and Partially Sighted People

 These organisations contributed to the research method through providing sighted guide training, insurance, walk leader training, access to fieldwork sites and opportunities to meet research participants.
 Their principal incentives were two-fold.
 Firstly, my research offered their members recreational walks with a sighted guide.
 This was a rare opportunity for most participants, who rarely visited the countryside or walked recreationally.
 Significantly, these walks also provided opportunities for exercise and relaxation for both the participant and their guide dog.
 Each week guide dogs require “free runs”.
-This is when they can walk, run and play with no guiding role or responsibility – which can sometimes be tricky for the owner to organise.
+This is when they can walk, run and play with no guiding role or responsibility – which can sometimes be tricky for the guardian to organise.
 I am now developing a report detailing guidelines for creating opportunities of recreational walking and methods of facilitation, with the intention that opportunities for recreational walking for people who have impaired vision and their guide dogs will be developed in East Sussex.

 Website and participation

 Not everyone who wanted to be part of the research was able to join me on walks.
 This was for a number of reasons, including their location, health and confidence.
 To provide opportunities of equal accessibility of research participation I created a website where people could share their experiences of walking in the countryside and read other peoples’.
-This opportuned national, as well as local engagement.
+This enabled national, as well as local engagement.
 The website was designed as fully accessible for people who have impaired vision.
 Please access this website here.

 To learn more about my research and research impact, check for blog updates here.